 Sport in Schools Limited continued providing coaching in schools, camps and after school clubs and continues to expand its operations.
-The company's profit for the year was £115,649.
+The company's profit for the year was £144,679 (2014 £115,649).

 Football Partners Limited carries on the business of running small-sided football leagues.
-The affects of a difficult market and the loss of a key venue have resulted in a fall of 8% in gross revenue to £405,116 and an operating loss of £164,901.
+The affects of a difficult market and the loss of a key venue in 2013 continued to impact on the company's operating performance resulting in a loss of £77,437 (2014 loss £164,901).

 The board continues to focus on all activities carried on by its trading subsidiaries.
-A more detailed review of the businesses are given in the chairman's statement and chief executive's review on pages 2 and 3 and in note 6 to the group financial statements.
+A more detailed review of the businesses is given in the chairman's statement and chief executive's review on pages 2 and 3 and in note 6 to the group financial statements.